Warnock, Walker push for outright Senate victory in Georgia - NewsBreak

 A runoff also would mean another month of Warnock hammering Walker, a sports celebrity turned politician, as unqualified and Walker assailing Warnock as a rubber-stamp for the White House.

-“Raphael Warnock votes with Joe Biden 96% of the time,” Walker has told voters again and again.
+“Raphael Warnock votes with Joe Biden 96% of the time,” Walker tells voters again and again.
 “He’s forgotten about the people of Georgia.”

 Both approaches highlight the candidates’ most glaring liabilities.